Phoenix Park

-The Phoenix Park (Páirc an Fhionnuisce) is a large urban park in Dublin, Ireland, lying 2-4 km west of the city centre, north of the River Liffey.
+The Phoenix Park (Páirc an Fhionnuisce) is a large public urban park in Dublin, Ireland, lying 2-4 km west of the city centre, north of the River Liffey.
 Its 11 km perimeter wall encloses 707 ha of recreational space.
 It includes large areas of grassland and tree-lined avenues, and since the 17th century has been home to a herd of wild fallow deer.
-The Irish Government is lobbying UNESCO to have the park designated as a world heritage site.
+The Irish Government has lobbied UNESCO to have the park designated as a World Heritage Site.

 History

-The park's name is derived from the Irish fhionnuisce, meaning clear or still water.

-After the Normans conquered Dublin and its hinterland in the 12th century, Hugh Tyrrel, 1st Baron of Castleknock, granted a large area of land, including what now comprises the Phoenix Park, to the Knights Hospitaller.
-They established an abbey at Kilmainham on the site now occupied by Royal Hospital Kilmainham.
-The knights lost their lands in 1537 following the Dissolution of the Monasteries under Henry VIII of England.
-Eighty years later the lands reverted to the ownership of the King's representatives in Ireland.
+In the Middle Ages, the land now occupied by the Phoenix Park formed part of the lands of Kilmainham Priory, the Irish headquarters of the Knights Hospitaller.
+After the Dissolution of the Monasteries, the priory's lands came into the possession of the Crown.
+In 1611, that part of the estate lying north of the Liffey was granted to Sir Edward Fisher, who built a country house there named "The Phoenix".
+Fisher sold the estate back to the Crown in 1618, and the house he had built was subsequently used by the Viceroy.
+It remained standing until 1734, when it was demolished to allow for the construction of the Magazine Fort.